bettercap/bettercap/.github/ISSUE_TEMPLATE/default_issue.md

+---
+name: General Issue
+about: Write a general issue or bug report.
+---

 # Prerequisites

 Please, before creating this issue make sure that you read the [README](https://github.com/bettercap/bettercap/blob/master/README.md), that you are running the [latest stable version](https://github.com/bettercap/bettercap/releases) and that you already searched [other issues](https://github.com/bettercap/bettercap/issues?q=is%3Aopen+is%3Aissue+label%3Abug) to see if your problem or request was already reported.